spryker/spryker-docs/docs/scos/dev/front-end-development/yves/atomic-frontend/customizing-spryker-front-end.md

 3. Now, let us open the start page of Spryker Shop.
 It will look like this:

 In addition to extending templates of existing components, you can as well create components on your own.
 When creating a component, you can also define how it looks like, and this is also done in Twig.
-For detailed information, see the _Create Component Template_ section in [Tutorial - Frontend - Create a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/creating-a-component.html).
+For detailed information, see the _Create Component Template_ section in [Tutorial: Frontend - Create a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/creating-a-component.html).

 ## Styles